Ftamino/dotfiles-xmobar/README.md

  Done

 Others:
- 1. Use your package manager to install dependencys (if u dont use the flatpak of flameshot you have to change the hotkey action for it in the xmonad config)
+ 1. Use your package manager to install dependences (if u dont use the flatpak of flameshot you have to change the hotkey action for it in the xmonad config)
  ```
  xmonad xmobar neofetch lxpolkit dunst rofi picom copyq volumeicon nitrogen emacs kitty git flameshot
  ```